tc39/proposal-decimal/README.md

 - a single NaN value--distinct from the built-in `NaN` of JS.
 The difference between quiet and singaling NaNs will be collapsed into a single (quiet) Decimal NaN.
 - positive and negative infinity will be available, though, as with `NaN`, they are distinct from JS's built-in `Infinity` and `-Infinity`.

 Decimal canonicalizes when converting to strings and after performing arithmetic operations.
 This means that Decimals do not expose information about trailing zeroes.
 Thus, "1.20" is valid syntax, but there is no way to distinguish 1.20 from 1.2.
 This is an important omission from the capabilities defined by IEEE 754 Decimal128.
-The `Decimal.Amount` class can be used to store an exact decimal value together with precision (number of significant digits), which can be used to track all digits of a number, including any trailing zeroes (which Decimal canonicalizes away).

-The `Decimal.Amount` class will not support arithmetic or comparisons.
-Such operations should be delegated to the underlying Decimal value wrapped by a `Decimal.Amount`.

 ### Operator semantics